joel-cagla/Api-Doc-Ai-Tool/TypeScript tool/README.md

 2) -f or --functions extracts functions only from source files
 3) -t or --types extracts only types from source files.
 4) -r or --routes extracts only Express style routes from source files.
+5) ```--outdir``` specifies the directory to write the output file to.
+If the directory does not exist it will be created.
+(I.e.
+--outdir ./myFiles/directory-to-write-to).
+6) ```--help``` shows usage of and all arugments and options for the tool.

 For option #1 if no option is specified, the output file name will default to 'DocsFile.txt'.
+For option #5 if no directory is specified it will write to the local directory that the tool is run from.

 For all other options, if no option is specified all symbols are extracted.